 Jeffrey F. O'Donnell, Sr. Mr. O'Donnell has served as our director since February 2015; he had previously served as a director from October 2011 until February 2014.
 Mr. O'Donnell has extensive experience in the Healthcare industry, merging a solid, traditional corporate background with emerging growth experience.
 Jeff brings more than 20 years of Board and Chief Executive experience running emerging medical device firms.
 Businesses under his direct leadership have achieved over \$1.5 Billion in value creation from initial public offering of stock or mergers and acquisitions.
-Currently, Jeff is the President and CEO of Trice Medical.
+Currently, Jeff is the Chief Executive Officer and a Director of Trice Medical.
 Trice is an emerging growth medical device company developing optical needles used by orthopedic surgeons to diagnose soft tissue damage of joints.
 In 2008, Jeff started and ran Embrella Cardiovascular, a medical device startup company, which was sold in 2011 to Edwards Lifesciences (NYSE: EW).
 Prior to Embrella Cardiovascular, Jeff served as President and CEO of PhotoMedex (NASDAQ: PHMD) from 1999 to 2009.
 Prior to PhotoMedex, Jeff was the President and CEO of Cardiovascular Dynamics.
 His team took CCVD public on NASDAQ in June of 1996 and purchased Radiance Medical Systems and Endologix (NASDAQ: ELGX).
 From 1994 to 1995 Jeff held the position of President and CEO of Kensey Nash Corporation (NASDAQ: KNSY).
 Additionally, he has held several senior sales and marketing management positions at Boston Scientific Corporation, Guidant Corporation and with Johnson & Johnson's Orthopedic Division.
 In 2005, Jeff was named LifeSciences CEO of the Year by Price Waterhouse Coopers.
-In 2011, Jeff was named the Greater Philadelphia Emerging Entrepreneur Of The Year by Ernst & Young.
-Jeff is a previous director for Cardiac Science (7 yrs.) and Endologix (12 yrs.); he also serves as Chairman of the Board of Strata Skin Sciences (NASDAO: SSKN).
-In 2016 he joined the Accel Board of AdvaMed; he is an observer on the Membership, Ethics, and Technology and Regulatory committees of the AdvaMed Board.
-Jeff is a graduate of LaSalle University in Philadelphia earning a B.S. in Business Administration.
+In 2011, Jeff was named the Greater Philadelphia Emerging Entrepreneur of the Year by Ernst & Young.
+In 2017, Jeff assumed the role of Chairman of the Board of Directors for SpectraWave, a cardiology device company.
+He joined the AdvaMed Accel Board of Directors in 2016 and serves as an observer on the Membership, Ethics and Technology and Regulatory committees of the AdvaMed Board.
+Previously, Jeff served as Chairman of the Board of Strata Skin Sciences (NASDAQ: SSKN) (2 years) as well as Director on the Board at Cardiac Science (7 yrs.) and Endologix (12 yrs.).
+Jeff is a graduate of LaSalle University in Philadelphia.
 Mr. O'Donnell brings his experience in the healthcare industry and cardiovascular space, along with his experience with emerging growth companies, which will make him a valuable member of our board of directors.